Zoe Ball

 Zoe Louise Ball (born 23 November 1970) is a British broadcaster and presenter.
-She was the first female host of the Radio 1 and Radio 2 breakfast shows for the BBC, and in 2024 was confirmed as the second-highest paid BBC presenter after Gary Lineker.
+She was the first female host of the Radio 1 and Radio 2 breakfast shows for the BBC, and in 2024 was confirmed as the second-highest-paid BBC presenter after Gary Lineker.

 In 2018, Ball was announced as the new host of The Radio 2 Breakfast Show and took over from Chris Evans in January 2019, before stepping down from the programme in December 2024.

 Ball presented the children's show Live & Kicking, alongside Jamie Theakston, from 1996 to 1999.
 In 2005, she was a contestant in the third series of Strictly Come Dancing.
 Following this, in 2011 she replaced Claudia Winkleman as host of the BBC Two spin-off show Strictly Come Dancing: It Takes Two until her departure in 2021.
 Ball also hosted the Strictly Come Dancing Live Tour in 2011 and 2015.

 Early life and education

 Zoe Louise Ball was born on 23 November 1970 in Blackpool, Lancashire.
 She is the daughter of the children's TV presenter Johnny Ball and his wife Julia (née Anderson).
 The couple divorced when Ball was two and she was raised with her father.

 Ball was educated at Heston Junior School in the district of Hounslow between 1975 and 1978.
 Her family then moved to Farnham Common in Buckinghamshire.
 She attended Farnham Common First School and Farnham Common Middle School, before moving to Holy Cross Convent School in Chalfont St Peter and Amersham College of Art and Technology for a "City & Guilds in radio and journalism".

-Ball also attended the Young Theatre at Beaconsfield where she trained as an actress.
-Her first TV appearance was as a child in the studio audience of the Saturday morning children's show, Saturday Superstore, on which her father was appearing as a guest.
+When she was in her teens, she seriously considered trying to find work as a magician's assistant.

 Career

 Television

 Ball began her television career as a presenter on the pre-school programme Playdays.

+From 1993–1995 she was also a presenter on Children's BBC.

 Ball became a runner at Granada Television and researcher for Cool Cube (1990–1994), a children's Saturday afternoon magazine show, produced at Granada's studio in Manchester, by Clear Idea Television, and broadcast on the British Satellite Broadcasting channel Galaxy.

 From 1994–1996, Ball presented SMart with Mark Speight and Jay Burridge.
 In 1995, Ball hosted Fully Booked for the first series.
 In 1997 and 1998, she was a regular presenter on Top of the Pops, usually alternating with fellow presenters and DJs Jayne Middlemiss and Jo Whiley.

 In 1996, Ball was a co-host with Jamie Theakston in BBC One's Saturday morning children's programme Live & Kicking.
 In 1998, television personality Chris Evans was a guest of the show, and later employed both Ball and Theakston to co-host the Channel 4 Wednesday night chat/music show The Priory, under Ginger Productions.